AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 4. How do I propose new features for AppFlowy?
 5. How can I best engage with the community?

-Let's dive in!</p>
+Let's dive in!
 <p align="right">(<a href="#introduction">back to top</a>)</p>

 <!-- How to Contribute -->
 ## How to Contribute to AppFlowy
 AppFlowy is managed via GitHub, a popular version control system.
 You'll need a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) to get started.
-We recommend getting familiar with GitHub's features, especially **GitHub Workflows**, before starting with contributions.
+We recommend getting familiar with GitHub's features, especially [GitHub Workflows](https://docs.github.com/en/actions/using-workflows), before starting with contributions.

 ### How to Connect With the Team
 The best ways to connect with the team are via **Discord** and **GitHub**.